qragsda80/MountCAD/README.md

 ## Reflection

 I struggled with the extrusion because I did my mount a little different than the instruction.
-I used the same documen as my base and just added on to it.
-I tried extruding the sketch, but I ended up only extriding the walls and not the middle of my mount.
+I used the same document as my base and just added on to it.
+I tried extruding the sketch, but I ended up only extruding the walls and not the middle of my mount.
 I figured it out by retracing my steps and found out what I did wrong.
 I am 2/3 of the way done with this assignment of making the caster.

 ## Onshape Document Link